Skip to main content

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform:${qrvey_version} apply --refresh-helm

-Note: This flag should be used only in these cases, as it triggers an aggressive upgrade process in which Qrvey containers are forcefully recreated.
+Note This flag should be used only in these cases.
+It triggers an aggressive upgrade process in which Qrvey containers are forcefully recreated.